usamec/ml2/README.md

 ## Grading

 * Project (instructions TODO) - first deadline end of semester, then apx. one more week after feedback to improve project
-* Optional bonus points for paper presentation
+* Optional bonus points for paper presentation (for instruction see classroom)

 Typical grading scheme (more than 90% - A, 89% - 80% - B, ..., 59 % - 50% - E, less than 50% - FX).